-This and other recent research suggests that PMS occurs in women with low base levels of serotonin; when serotonin levels drop further at ovulation, these levels fall low enough in women with premenstrual syndrome for symptoms to appear.
+This and other recent research suggest that PMS occurs in women with low base levels of serotonin; when serotonin levels drop further at ovulation, these levels fall low enough in women with premenstrual syndrome for symptoms to appear.

 Using phototherapy women with PMS can keep their serotonin/melatonin levels high enough to prevent PMS symptoms from appearing.
 (Parry, Berga, et al, 1991; Parry, Rosenthal, et al, 1987)

 21. Sunlight Benefits the Home